Nafets94/leetcode/README.md

 4. 42 Approach 1: Brute force, Approach 3: Using stacks and **Approach 4: Using 2 pointers**

 5. 22 Approach 3: Divide and Conquer

+6. 84.
+Largest Rectangle in Histogram with **Approach 4: Better Divide and Conquer with Segment tree**